missmatsuko/matsuko.ca/src/data/blog/2021-goals.md

 I'm planning to keep reading, but I won't be aiming for a certain number of books like last year.
 Instead, I want to focus on interesting books, along with other formats like articles, podcasts, and videos.

 I'd like to improve my American Sign Language (ASL) and French as well.
 Since I much prefer learning languages in-person, I'll wait and see if any such opportunities open up this year.

+**Progress**
+- Taking part-time courses at UVic, and am aiming to complete 2 courses each semester.
+- Reading interesting books, which can be tracked on [my GoodReads 2021 challenge page](https://www.goodreads.com/user_challenges/25662614).